 “Latinos need the freedom to form unions and bargain collectively —which means they need the Employee Free Choice Act,” said Gabriela Lemus, executive director of Progressive Congress.
 She is the former executive director of the Labor Council of Latin American Advancement, a constituency group of the AFL-CIO & CTW.
 In 2008, she was elected to serve as Vice-Chair of the National Hispanic Leadership Agenda (NHLA), later becoming chair where she helped to establish progressive policies for the Latino civil rights movement.

-On the other hand, the Selig Center for Economic Growth reports that Hispanics have gained buying power —as disposable income, or money that is available for spending after taxes—over the past decade at a staggering rate compared to other minorities.
+On the other hand, the Selig Center for Economic Growth reports that Latino economic power has gained momentum —as disposable income, or money that is available for spending after taxes—over the past decade at a staggering rate compared to other minorities.

 “The Hispanic market alone, at $1 trillion, is larger than the entire economies of all but 14 countries in the world–smaller than the GDP of Canada but larger than the GDP of Indonesia,” Jeffrey M. Humphreys, director of the center, notes.